Bushire Flame Grill – Cairns, QLD, Australia

 What else was there?

-In addition to that, there were unlimited amounts of several different side dishes – saffron rice, potatoes au gratin, and a Brazilian style bean stew along with Brazilian style cole slaw.
+In addition to that, Bushfire Flame Grill had unlimited amounts of several different side dishes – saffron rice, potatoes au gratin, and a Brazilian style bean stew along with Brazilian style cole slaw.
 The potatoes were amazing, but I contend it’s very difficult to have potatoes au gratin that aren’t amazing.
 That may be my love of cheese talking, but it’s my opinion nonetheless.
 The saffron rice was also quite good, but the bean stew and cole slaw didn’t really interest me.

 The different meats available were (without getting into details of the ways they were prepared) were Beef, Lamb, Chicken, Pork, Sausage, Seafood, and (of course) Kangaroo.
 If you’re interested in the ways they were prepared, you can check out the Bushfire’s entire churrasco menu online.